zwave-js/node-zwave-js/docs/api/driver.md

 		 * Note that enabling this can cause a lot of traffic during the interview.
 		 */
 		queryAllUserCodes?: boolean;

+		/**
+		 * Whether a node should be interviewed after successful inclusion
+		 * Note: When enabled, the interview must be triggered manually using
+		 *		 `driver.interviewNode(nodeid)`
+		 */
+		disableOnNodeAdded?: boolean;
 	};

 	storage: {